-Our board determined to split the roles of Chairman of the board of directors and Chief Executive Officer.
-Our Chief Executive Officer is responsible for setting the strategic direction for the Company and the day to day leadership and performance of the Company, while our Chairman sets the agenda for board meetings and presides over meetings of the full board in their oversight role.
-We believe this leadership structure will best serve the objectives of the board's oversight of management, the board's ability to carry out its roles and responsibilities on behalf of our stockholders, and the Company's overall corporate governance.
+Our Board determined to split the roles of Chairman of the Board of Directors and Chief Executive Officer.
+Our Chief Executive Officer is responsible for setting the strategic direction for the Company and the day to day leadership and performance of the Company, while our Chairman sets the agenda for Board meetings and presides over meetings of the full Board in their oversight role.
+We believe this leadership structure will best serve the objectives of our Board's oversight of management, our Board's ability to carry out its roles and responsibilities on behalf of our stockholders, and the Company's overall corporate governance.

-Mr. Schneider assumed the position of Chairman of the board of directors on January 1, 2016 and on January 20, 2016, the board appointed him as the Non-Employee Executive Chairman during the CEO transition period.
-On January 24, 2018, the board reappointed him Chairman of the board of directors.
+Mr. Schneider assumed the position of Chairman of our Board of Directors on January 1, 2016 and on January 20, 2016, our Board appointed him as the Non-Employee Executive Chairman during the CEO transition period.
+On January 24, 2018, our Board reappointed him Chairman of our Board of Directors.

-The board plans to periodically review the leadership structure to determine whether it continues to best serve the Company and our stockholders.
+Our Board plans to periodically review the leadership structure to determine whether it continues to best serve the Company and our stockholders.